-Combinations of Grand Canyon trips, covering five days or less, are given below.
-The Grand View and Desert View automobile trips may be discontinued at times during the winter, owing to weather conditions.
+Combinations of Grand Canyon trips, covering five days or less, are briefly referred to below.
+For full details of time, cost, etc., see pages following.

+The Grand View, Desert View and Navahopi auto trips may be discontinued at times during the winter owing to weather conditions.
 All roads are open from May 1 until October 31.
 Trails are open throughout the year.